 Austria after the Anschluss

-The acceleration of persecutions
+The acceleration of persecution

-After the Anschluss in March 1938, anti-Jewish measures were promulgated at a redoubled pace.
+After the Anschluss in March 1938, anti-Jewish measures were enacted at a redoubled pace.
 The first important step in this process is the law of 28 March abolishing the legal status of Jewish communities granted in the 19th century.
-At the same time, the aryanization measures are intensifying.
-The law of 26 March 1938 obliges all Reich Jews to declare their entire fortune to the authorities, under penalty of criminal prosecution.
-Under the terms of Article 7 of this decree, Goering, who is responsible for the four-year plan, may dispose of the declared assets "in accordance with the needs of the German economy".
-From April to November 1938, the services of the Reich thus deducted two out of seven billion marks of "declared Jewish goods".
+At the same time, aryanization measures are intensifying.
+The law of 26 March 1938 obliges all Jews in the Reich to declare their entire fortune to the authorities, under penalty of criminal prosecution.
+Under the terms of article 7 of this decree, Goering, responsible for the Quadrennial Plan, may dispose of the goods declared "in accordance with the needs of the German economy".
+From April to November 1938, the services of the Reich collected two out of seven billion marks of "Jewish property".

 The fate of Austrian Jews